 The highways connect Ngari with other major cities of Tibet.
 There are four main highways that cut through Ngari.

 Xegar, also known as Tingri or Shekar Dzong is a new Chinese commune built at the foot of the ruins of Xegar Dzong.
 It is renowned for being the starting point for many climbing expeditions.
-It is base for expedition to Mt.
+It is base on an expedition to Mt.
 Everest and many other important peaks.
-It is located at 14,891 feet above sea level and only 7 kms from the main road.
-With population of 3000, it is the centre of a large and remote country and also the base for the expeditions to Mt.
+It is located at 14,891 feet above sea level and only 7 km from the main road.
+With a population of 3000, it is the center of a large and remote country and also the base for the expeditions to Mt.
 Everest and other peaks.
-It provides spectacular views of Mount Everest, Mount Lhotse and Mount Makalu which lie around in highest mountain group in the world.
+It provides spectacular views of Mount Everest, Mount Lhotse, and Mount Makalu which lie around in highest mountain group in the world.
 This town used to be an important trading post where Sherpas from Nepal exchanged rice, grain and iron for Tibetan wool and salt.

 Also known as Shegar, it is a small town near Tingri.
 Surrounded by mountains, it is settled in the shadow of a ruined fortress.
 Though the fort has been ruined, it offers a majestic view to the visitors.
 Seeming to grow out of the craggy brown rock, its sinuous wall bristles with watchtowers like stegosaurus spines.
 Shegar is the last stop before Everest Base Camp and has the highest post office in China.
 New Tingri also has a beautiful functioning Gompa.
 Gompa is a Buddhist temple or vihara which contains a central prayer hall with a Buddha statue, benches for the monks or nuns to engage in prayer or meditation and attached living accommodation.
 With all these features New Tingri is a wonderful place to explore!

 Zhangmu town is the other face of Tibetan beauty, completely different from what you have seen till now.
-Covered with green carpet of trees and grasslands, full of captivating flowers, Zhangmu offers something special to its guest.
-There is no competitor to this town when compared for scenic beauty.
-That gives it an edge over rest of the cities of Tibet.
-Zhangmu is pleasantly warm and overwhelmingly colorful, and the best part is that this exclusive beauty remains in the lap of this town for the entire period of twelve month.
+Covered with a green carpet of trees and grasslands, full of captivating flowers, Zhangmu offers something special to its guests.
+There is no competitor to this town when compared to the scenic beauty.
+That gives it an edge over the rest of the cities of Tibet.
+Zhangmu is pleasantly warm and overwhelmingly colorful, and the best part is that this exclusive beauty remains in the lap of this town for the entire period of twelve months.
 The hills around Zhangmu are heavily wooded with innumerable waterfalls in the summer and frozen 'icicles' during the winter.
-Situated at the altitude of about 2300 m, Zhangmu is mild and humid place and provide extravagant hope in the common dry and cold Tibetan area.
-Zhangmu is wonderful destination of Tibet with marvelous mountains, flexural rivers, lush pines and flourishing flowers almost all the year round.
+Situated at the altitude of about 2300 m, Zhangmu is a mild and humid place and provide extravagant hope in the common dry and cold Tibetan area.
+Zhangmu is a wonderful destination of Tibet with marvelous mountains, flexural rivers, lush pines and flourishing flowers almost all year round.
 God must have been in his most generous mood bestowing it with the treasures of nature.
-Meandering rivers, valleys saturated with brightest flowers, mighty mountains with snow covered peaks, and milky waterfalls make this town a must visit for any traveler.
+Meandering rivers, valleys saturated with brightest flowers, mighty mountains with snow-covered peaks, and milky waterfalls make this town a must-visit for any traveler.